(184212) 2004 PB112

-' (provisional designation ') is a trans-Neptunian object from the scattered disc, approximately 154 km in diameter, and in a rare high-order orbital resonance ratio (4:27) with Neptune.
+' is a trans-Neptunian object from the scattered disc, approximately 154 km in diameter, and in a rare high-order orbital resonance ratio (4:27) with Neptune.
 It was discovered on 13 August 2004, by American astronomer Marc Buie at the Cerro Tololo Inter-American Observatory in Chile.

 Orbit and classification

 orbits the Sun at a distance of 35.3–184.6 AU once every 1153 years and 2 months (421,205 days; semi-major axis of 109.97 AU).
 Its orbit has a high eccentricity of 0.68 and an inclination of 15° with respect to the ecliptic.
 A first precovery was taken at Cerro Tololo in 2000, extending the body's observation arc by 4 years prior to its official discovery observation.

 reached perihelion on 5 October 2011 (JD 2455839.806).
 It has been classified as a highly unusual 4:27 resonant trans-Neptunian object, but also simply as a scattered disc object, or SCATNEAR, respectively, by the Deep Ecliptic Survey.